Kds888/Django-Rest-Framework/README.md

 I am using various ways to authenticate the user basic one is to use the tokenauthentication as of now, so as to get the users authenticated so as to get access to the api calls that are made to the server, but the authentication that I am using is not much validated as I was not able to set the permissions that are needed for differnt users, through code, but Through the django backend portal I was able to set it up.

     App Name: - Search

+We have implemented search functionalities using the models.Manager and Models.Queryset where we are just returning the queryset whcih matches our query given to us through the URL. we have defined the way to filter the results based of the given queryset that can be viewed at the models and the implementation of search can be viewed at the views.py in search.
+And we have also made use of the Algolia Search Engine through which we are performing teh searches using an API call, this can be viewd at index.py[products] and client.p[search] and the fucntions calls are made in search views.py.